See also the BBC's episode guide.

 - "The Sensorites" (6 episodes)note

-- "The Reign of Terror" (6 episodes, 4 & 5 missing but restored with animation)note
+- "The Reign of Terror" (6 episodes, 4 & 5 missing but remade with animation married to the original soundtrack)note

 - "Planet of Giants" (3 episodes, though originally produced as 4 episodes)note